© University of Washington 2015. All rights reserved.

-Bob Gregory was named assistant head coach and linebackers coach on Dec.
-30, 2013.
-He will join Chris Petersen as an assistant for the fourth time during his career.
+In 2015, Bob Gregory enters his second season as assistant head coach and linebackers coach.
+He is a member of the staff with Chris Petersen's for the fourth time during his career.

-He joins Washington after spending the 2013 season in the same role for Boise State.
-Gregory was also interim head coach for Boise State in the Sheraton Hawai’i Bowl.
+Gregory joined Washington after spending the 2013 season in the same role for Boise State.
+He was also interim head coach for Boise State in the Sheraton Hawai’i Bowl.

 Gregory had two stints at Boise State, the second starting in 2010 as linebackers coach.
 The Broncos led the Western Athletic and Mountain West Conferences in total defense and scoring defense in each of his first three seasons and were third and second, respectively, in 2013.